reimandlab/IGX_publication_code/code/README.md

   - 101: Create the final _catalog of IGXs_ by combining the PACIFIC results across the cohorts and applying FDR correction.
 Store the catalog in a specially structured object.
   - 102: Create the supplementary table containing general information about the IGXs in the catalog.
   - 103: Implement functions used for making Kaplan-Meier (KM) plots.
-  - 104: Make KM plots for all IGXs in the catalog (used in Figures 2E,F,G, 5A, and S2).
+  - 104: Make KM plots for all IGXs in the catalog (used in Figures 2E,F,G, 5A, and S2, S6).
 - Figure 2:
-  - 201: Grid plot of the catalog (A).
+  - 201: Grid plot of the catalog (panel 2A).
-  - 202: Plot P-value and logHR values of IGXs vs genomic or immune features (B, C).
+  - 202: Plot P-value and logHR values of IGXs vs genomic or immune features (panels 2B,C).
-  - 203: Plot fraction of cancer samples in each IGX (D).
+  - 203: Plot fraction of cancer samples in each IGX (panel 2D).
-  - 204: Plot expression of CNA-affected genes for the CNA features involved in IGXs (H).
+  - 204: Plot expression of CNA-affected genes for the CNA features involved in IGXs (panel 2H).
+- Figure 3:
+  - 301: Barplots of logHRs per I or G featrures in each IGX (panel 3A).
+  - 302: Plot the average values of immune features per each IGX group (panel 3B).
+- Figure 4:
+  - 401: Test for and plot the associations of IGXs with additional genomic and immunogenic characteristics (panels 4A,B,C,D and 5H).
+- Figure 5:
+  - 501: Compile the clinical features of METABRIC tumors.
+  - 502: Compile the CNA features of METABRIC tumors.
+  - 503: Prepare the gene expression profiles of METABRIC tumors used for CIBERSORT analysis.
+  - 504: Compile the immune features of METABRIC tumors.
+  - 505: Create the object holding all features of tumors in METABRIC luminal A and luminal B subtypes separately.
+  - 506: Run differenrial expression analysis for the "luminal A IGX" applied to METABRIC-LumA data.
+  - 507: Run differenrial expression analysis for the "luminal A IGX" applied to TCGA-LumA data.
+  - 508: Make a combined object of the two differential expression analyses above.
+  - 509: Run the integrated pathway enrichment analysis using ActivePathways.
+  - 510: Make KM plot for the luminal A IGX in METABRIC-LumA and for the luminal B IGX in METABRIC-LumB (panels 5B, and S6).
+  - 511: Plot _MEN1_ expression with respect to 11q13.1 loss in the two datasets (panel 5C).
+  - 512: Plot the Neutrophil levels in the two datasets with respect to the luminal A IGX (panel 5D).
+  - 513: Plot of the differentially expressed genes with respect to the luminal A IGX in the two datasets (panel 5E).
+  -